acquia/blt/readme/code-review.md

     * Does the code meet the requirements of the ticket?
     * Does the code affect only what needs to be changed for the scope of the ticket--nothing more or less?
-    * Is it clear how functional changes can verified?
+    * Is it clear how functional changes can be verified?
 * __Implementation__ Does the code achieve its goal in the right way?
     * Is the code in the right place?
     * Does it correctly leverage the correct APIs, variables, etc?
 Common issues:
         * Use of global $language, LANGUAGE_NONE instead of 'und'
         * Use of t()
     * Does it follow basic code principles?
-E.g.,
         * Functions are logically amotic with low cyclomatic complexity
-        * Logic is being performed at the correct layer.
-E.g., no logic in the presentation layer.
+        * Logic is being performed at the correct layer, e.g., no logic in the presentation layer.
         * Are its components re-usable?
-    * Verify best practices are being used.
-E.g.,
+    * Verify best practices are being used:
         * Views
         * Features
         * Configuration updates